Impenitent thief

-Crucifixion by Hans von Tübingen showing the Penitent Thief on Christ's right (the left of the picture), and Gestas the Impenitent Thief on Christ's left with a devil.
-Depictions of the crucifixion of Jesus often show Jesus's head inclined to his right, showing his acceptance of the Good Thief.
+Crucifixion by Hans von Tübingen showing the penitent thief on Christ's right (the left of the picture), and Gestas, the impenitent thief, on Christ's left with a devil.
+Depictions of the crucifixion of Jesus often show Jesus's head inclined to his right, showing his acceptance of the penitent thief.

 The impenitent thief is a man described in the New Testament account of the crucifixion of Jesus.
 In the Gospel narrative, two bandits are crucified alongside Jesus.
-In the first two Gospels (Matthew and Mark), they both join the crowd in mocking him.
+In the first two gospels (Matthew and Mark), they both join the crowd in mocking him.
 In the Gospel of Luke, however, one taunts Jesus about not saving himself and them, and the other (known as the penitent thief) asks for mercy.

 In apocryphal writings, the impenitent thief is given the name Gestas, which first appears in the Gospel of Nicodemus, while his companion is called Dismas.
 Christian tradition holds that Gestas was on the cross to the left of Jesus and Dismas was on the cross to the right of Jesus.
 In Jacobus de Voragine's Golden Legend, the name of the impenitent thief is given as Gesmas.
-The impenitent thief is sometimes referred to as the "bad thief" in contrast to the good thief.
+The impenitent thief is sometimes referred to as the "bad thief" in contrast to the "good thief".

 The apocryphal Arabic Infancy Gospel refers to Gestas and Dismas as Dumachus and Titus, respectively.
 According to tradition – seen, for instance, in Henry Wadsworth Longfellow's The Golden Legend – Dumachus was one of a band of robbers who attacked Saint Joseph and the Holy Family on their flight into Egypt.